hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 We just saw how knowing the underlying probability distribution gave us an edge in encoding the outcomes efficiently.
 However, here in the real world we rarely have access to _true_ probability distributions, if such a thing even exists.
 At most, we have access to our best guess of what the true probability distribution is.
 And these guesses are rarely completely correct.

 For instance, we rely on very complex models to accurately predict the weather.
-But let's leave those aside, and use the simple model and Huffman code I developed for Barcelona's weather:
+But let's leave those aside, and use the simple model ($$Q_\text{Barcelona}$$) and associated Huffman code I developed for Barcelona's weather:

 | Weather | Probability | Codeword | Codeword length |
 | ------- | ----------- | -------- | --------------- |